MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/generate-database-schema/azure-portal-generate-schema-02.md

-Inside of Visual Studio, we need to update the local connection string of our app to point to the Azure SQL Database.
+Inside of your code editor, we need to temporarily update the local connection string of our app to point to the Azure SQL Database.
+This will allow us to run Entity Framework Core migrations against our database to generate the correct schema.
 1. Open the appsettings.json file in your project.
 1. Inside of this file, paste the connection string you copied earlier into the value of the "MyDbConnection" key.
+Replace the username and password with the values you chose when setting up your database.
-Your *ConnectionStrings* settings should now look like the code below.
+1. Your *ConnectionStrings* settings should now look like the code below.

 ---
       "ConnectionStrings": {